JoshuaRiddell/joshuariddell.github.io/about.md

 order: 2
 ---

-I am a Mechatronics engineer currently working at Alliance Automation.
+I am a Mechatronics engineer currently working at Emesent.
 My interests lie in robotics and automation, and the application of these emerging technologies in novel applications.